mihap/BarcodeScanner/README.md

 BarcodeScanner
 ==============

-### Fork with portait oriented barcode scan on Android
+### Fork with portrait oriented barcode scan on Android

 Cross-platform BarcodeScanner for Cordova / PhoneGap.